Picking the right home builder is a critical step in the quest that points to your dream home.

-The devil is ALWAYS in the details and this is certainly true when building a new home.
+The devil is ALWAYS in the details, and this is undoubtedly true when building a new home.
 You must get clear, detail specifications and costs from your builder.
 If anything is unclear, get it clarified.
 If items important to you are not spelled out, make sure that they are.
-If you are trying to compare 2 proposals, you have to make sure the details match to be able to compare apples to apples.
+If you are trying to compare two proposals, you have to make sure the details match to be able to compare apples to apples.

 15. What’s included and what’s NOT included?